Carrot weed is aslo known as annual buttonweed or batchlor's button

 • Know the best cultural and chemical options to control Carrot Weed.

-Over Autumn and Spring, the seed germinates and then quickly grows.
+Over Autumn and Spring, the seed germinates and then this weed quickly grows.
 From late Winter to Spring, the plant produces flower stems, and then flowers.
-Then as Summer closes in, annual plants usually die or the top growth dies if they are perennials.
+As Summer closes in, annual plants usually die or the top growth dies if they are perennials.

-Bachelor’s Button is a prostrate, low-growing weed, although it grows up to 12 cm tall.
-It has much divided (carrot-like) hairy leaves.
-This is the reason Carrot Weed is often mistaken for Bindii.
+Bachelor’s Button is a prostrate, low-growing weed, although it can grow up to 12 cm tall.

 The flower heads are button-like and yellow or white with no ‘petals’.
 From Spring to Autumn the flowers are on slender stalks.